AJ Tracey: 2020–present: Secure the Bag! 2 and Flu Game

-Politics
+In 2023, he received the Brits Billion Award by the British Phonographic Industry for achieving over 1 billion career streams in the UK, and released the fourth instalment in the Wifey Riddim series, his first track as lead artist since 2022.

+On 25 December 2024, Canadian singer Nelly Furtado released "Showstopper" as fourth single from her album 7, remixed and featuring Tracey.

+On February 12, 2025, Tracey and singer Jorja Smith released the single "Crush", which heavily samples American singer Brandy's 2002 Full Moon album track "Love Wouldn't Count Me Out".
+The single peaked at number 23 on the UK Singles Chart, becoming Tracey's highest peaking single since "Little More Love" peaked at number 21 in 2021.

+On May 20, 2025, a new series starring Tracey and his cousin Big Zuu called "Big Zuu and AJ Tracey's Rich Flavours" was released on Sky Max.
+The 3-part show consisted of the pair travelling to Seoul, various parts of Scotland, and New York City.

+Political views

 In June 2017, Tracey endorsed Labour Party leader Jeremy Corbyn in the 2017 UK general election.
 In a Labour Party campaign video he said: "The Labour Party strongly support the youth in following their dreams and giving people a chance."
 He added: "In my opinion we need a Labour government to give young people a hope, a chance for their future and I genuinely believe that Corbyn is the man to do it."
+In a 2024 interview for What Do You Call It?
+From Grassroots to the Golden Era of UK Rap, Tracey reflected more critically on the Grime4Corbyn movement, describing it as "pointless" and suggesting that "it was good marketing for them... so good for them."

 In an October 2019 interview with The Observer, Tracey voiced concerns about climate change and said: "If I'm voting for anyone now it's the Green Party."